Tqualizer/Tensorflow-Portable-Object-Detection-Counting-Logging/README.md

 <img src="https://github.com/Tqualizer/opencv-group-detection/blob/master/multi-object%20logging.png" width ="700" />

-## Suggested usage:
-Where live capture and photgraphic evidence is required use the *open_cv_group_detection.py* as described in the main instructions.

-When using on people, to avoid data privacy concerns in live use on people the active object viewer and photo capture should be disabled by using the _mobile_group_detection.py_ file instead of the *open_cv_group_detection.py*.

-The *mobile_group_detection.py* file is a slimmed down version of the *opencv_group_detection.py* code.
-Which is better for collecting data from a location with low to moderate amounts of footfall over an extended period to facilitate further analysis of behaviour patterns.

-The appendix includes instructions how to remotely access the  detection log in the Raspberry Pi for remote data logging using *mobile_group_detection.py*

 ## The main steps are as follows:
 1. **Set up and install TensorFlow and OpenCV on your Raspberry Pi** by following this great guide by Evan https://github.com/EdjeElectronics/TensorFlow-Object-Detection-on-the-Raspberry-Pi/blob/master/Object_detection_picamera.py
 The guide walks through the following steps: